 “That explains why the script’s not funny for stoners.”

 “Huh?”
-It was a new revelation to him that he wasn’t funny.
+It’s a news to him that he isn’t funny.
 “I never thought about how stoners think.”

-All sorts of lights were going off in his head.
-He ran off to get it on paper.
+All sorts of lights are going off in his head.
+He runs off to get it on paper.

-When Landis finally arrived about eleven, I told him that Miller had apologized.
+When Landis finally arrives about eleven, I tell him that Miller apologized.

 “Did you graciously accept?”

 “Of course.
-I just told him his writing wasn’t funny and suggested he study Mack Sennett to learn how to write comedy.”
+I just told him his writing isn’t funny and suggested he study Mack Sennett to learn how to write comedy.”

 “Sennett’s Canadian.
 I’m not sure that’s an improvement.”

 “I was warned not to let you take control of my movie.”

 “Thanks for the donut.
 Where’s my coffee?”